Lekan-E/Analyzing-Bayer-Leverkusen-Unbeaten-Season/README.md

 - Shotmap

 ### League Table
-The final league standings, showing team’s position during each game week.
+The final league standings, show team’s position during each game week.
 In the 2023/24 season, Leverkusen’s defensive solidity and attacking versatility were key to their success.
 They scored 87 goals, secured 28 wins, remained unbeaten in 17 away games, achieved 10 consecutive wins, and amassed 90 points to clinch the Meisterschale.

 ![Alt Text](https://github.com/Lekan-E/Analyzing-Bayer-Leverkusen-s-Unbeaten-Season/blob/b3555038e040d34bdf634b7cf5b51ca5a9bc3839/Images/Bumpy%20Chart.jpg)

 ### Tactical Setup
-Xabi Alonso’s Bayer Leverkusen frequently employed a 3-4-3 formation, one that allows for midfield control, defensive solidity with flexibility.
+Xabi Alonso’s Bayer Leverkusen frequently employed a 3-4-3 formation, one that allows for midfield control, and defensive solidity with flexibility.
 This setup provided better coverage of the central areas while the wing backs often dropped back to form five-man defense when out of possession.
-When attacking, the wingbacks were deployed higher up the pitch to provide width, stretch the opponent’s defense, create space for the forwards and deliver crosses into the box.
+When attacking, the wingbacks were deployed higher up the pitch to provide width, stretch the opponent’s defence, create space for the forwards and deliver crosses into the box.

 ![Alt Text](https://github.com/Lekan-E/Analyzing-Bayer-Leverkusen-s-Unbeaten-Season/blob/b3555038e040d34bdf634b7cf5b51ca5a9bc3839/Images/Avg%20Formation.png)